deeredman1991/JPyon/README.md

 # QJson
-A python library that will store lists and dicts in .json files whenever they are wrote to automatically.
+A python library that will associate python dicts/lists with json files where the contents of said dicts/lists will be converted to json objects/arrays and stored in it's associated json file whenever a modification is made to the dict/list.
-If the .json does not exist; one will be created

 usage:

     import QJson

-    myDict = QJson.JDict("json_files/myJsonDict.json", {"myKey": "myValue"}
+    myDict = QJson.JDict("json_files/myJsonDict.json", {"foo": "bar"})
-    myList = QJson.JList("json_files/myJsonList.json", ["myValue"])
+    myList = QJson.JList("json_files/myJsonList.json", ["foobar"])

+    myDict["bar"] = "foo"

+    myList.pop()
+    myList.append("barfoo")

     print(myDict)
     print(myList)